Tuturado/Tuturado/README.md

 # Hi 👋

 Hello, my name is Alef and I am a student in the 7th period of the Computer Science course at the Federal University of Itajubá.
-I am currently focusing my efforts on mastering Front-end technologies, but I never forget the Back-end.
+I am currently focusing my efforts on mastering Front-end technologies, but I never forget the Back-end. :computer:

 ---
 ## My Skills